 Without strong host country language skills, expatriates are constrained in their development and maintenance of interpersonal relationships with HCEs (Welch et al., 2005).
 Research has shown that the impact of expatriates' host country language skills on the establishment of a successful expatriate-HCE relationship is evidenced in two areas.
 First, host country language skills influence expatriates' interaction with HCEs (Peltokorpi, 2010): if their host country language proficiency is low, expatriates need to rely on HCE translators.
-These HCE translators might, however, engage in gate-keeping behavior, manage the information flow, change or filter the contents, or even twist the intent of the message (Piekkari, Welch, Welch, Peltonen, & Vesa, 2013).
+These HCE translators might, however, engage in gate-keeping behavior, manage the information flow, change or filter the contents, or even twist the intent of the message (Piekkari et al., 2013).
 Hence, expatriates without host country language skills are dependent on HCE translators for their daily interactions in the subsidiary (Selmer & Lauring, 2015), thus leading to mediated and moderated interaction between expatriates and HCEs.
 Without at least some knowledge of the host country language, expatriates are also likely to have difficulty understanding HCEs' variations in pronouncing and using English.
-This is especially true in host countries such as China, where most members of the local staff learn English from teachers whose mother tongue is Chinese2 and thus speak English with a distinct Chinese-influenced accent.
+This is especially true in host countries such as

+China, where most members of the local staff learn English from teachers whose mother tongue is Chinese and thus speak English with a distinct Chinese-influenced accent.
 In contrast, expatriates who can interact directly with HCEs in the local language can manage their relationships in a more controlled and predictable manner.
 In such cases, expatriates' host country language skills become one of the potentially defining factors for managing a successful expatriate-HCE relationship.

 Second, expatriates' host country language skills may further influence the trust between expatriates and HCEs.
 Trust, "the extent to which a person is confident in, and willing to act on the basis of, the words, actions, and decisions of another" (McAllister, 1995:25), has been established in the literature as a social lubricant which can smooth social interactions (Arrow, 1974).
-Language, the immediate carrier of culture, and language barriers influence the relevance of information upon which people establish their trust (e.g., Levin, Whitener, & Cross, 2006; Schoorman, Mayer & Davis, 2007; Tenzer, Pudelko, & Harzing, 2013).
+Language, the immediate carrier of culture, and language barriers influence the relevance of information upon which people establish their trust (e.g., Levin, Whitener, & Cross, 2006; Schoorman et al., 2007; Tenzer, Pudelko & Harzing, 2013).
 Trustors base their judgments on information such as demographic similarity, which includes the languages the trustee speaks (Levin et al., 2006).
 Generally speaking, individuals are more attracted to and willing to trust those who are socially similar to them within a certain culture (Byrne, 1971).
-Admittedly, social similarity may not necessarily translate across cultures, and different aspects of similarity/ difference may have different priorities in different societies.
+Admittedly, social similarity may not necessarily translate across cultures, and different aspects of similarity/difference may have different priorities in different societies.
 Given the existing differences between HCEs and expatriates in apparent physical cues, such as skin and hair color, the additional language difference will increase the salience of nationality and ethnicity.
-Consequentially, this will increase the likelihood that HCEs categorize expatriates who do not speak the host country language, or speak it poorly, as outgroup members and thus trust them less (Toh & Denisi, 2007).
-The antecedents and benefits of trust, and the consequences of mistrust, have been extensively researched over the past few decades (Schoorman et al., 2007).
-However, the specific role of language, and in particular the host country language, as a mechanism for increasing HCEs' trust in expatriates and thus contributing to a more successful expatriate-HCE relationship has not yet been examined in detail.
+Consequentially, this will increase the likelihood that HCEs categorize expatriates who do not speak the host country language, or speak it poorly, as outgroup members and thus trust them less (Toh & DeNisi, 2007).
+The antecedents and benefits of trust, and the consequences of mistrust, have been extensively researched over the past few decades (Schoorman,